ibank/goorm/README.md

           $ make
           $ sudo make install

-  check node.js installed successfully :
+  check if node.js installed successfully :

           $ node -v

-  if node.js installed successfully, it prints node.js version as below:
+  if node.js is installed successfully, it prints its version as below:

           $ v0.8.2

-  install npm (optional- latest version of node.js automatically install npm, so you may not install npm) :
+  install npm (optional- latest version of node.js automatically installs npm, so you may not need to install npm) :

   it requires curl to install npm, install curl as below :